microsoft/nni/docs/en_US/Compressor/Pruner.md

 - **sparsity:** How much percentage of convolutional filters are to be pruned.
 - **op_types:** "Conv2d" or "default".
 - **evaluator:** Function to evaluate the masked model.
-The function should take only one parameter : a pytorch model.
+This function should include `model` as the only parameter, and returns a scalar value.
 - **optimize_mode:** Optimize mode, 'maximize' or 'minimize', by default 'maximize'.
-- **pruning_mode:** 'channel' or 'fine_grained'.
+- **base_algo:** base pruning algorithm. 'level', 'l1' or 'l2', by default 'l1'.
 - **start_temperature:** Simualated Annealing related parameter.
 - **stop_temperature:** Simualated Annealing related parameter.
 - **cool_down_rate:** Simualated Annealing related parameter.